Kerollmops/frustalz/README.md

 # frustalz
-Fractals in Rust, for fun !
+Fractals in Rust, for fun!